mr-steveb/mr-steveb/README.md

 - 👋 Hi, I’m @mr-steveb
-- 👀 I’m interested in getting gud at coding
+- 👀 I’m interested in getting good at coding
 - 🌱 I’m currently learning golang, pipelines, CI\CD etc
 - 💞️ I’m looking to collaborate on anything, but I suck at coding so gg
 - 📫 How to reach me - email me at sbahnsen20@gmail.com